donaldRwilliams/blsmeta/README.md

 ## Scale Moderator

-A key feature of **blsmeta** is scale modeling that allows for predicting the between-study variance (or “scale”) with moderators.
-In this follow example, heterogeneity is predicted study size.
+A key feature of **blsmeta** is scale modeling that allows for predicting the between-study variance (or “scale”) with moderators (just like for the effect size or “locations”).
+In this following example, heterogeneity is predicted study size.

     fit_re <- blsmeta(yi = yi, vi = vi,
                       es_id = es_id,